-5. Bank indebtedness:
+10. Bank indebtedness:

-The Trust has a credit facility with a Canadian Chartered bank providing for borrowings up to \$20,000,000 by way of a demand revolving loan.
-The amount available under the credit facility is further limited by a margin requirement.
-As at December 31, 2018, the maximum borrowing available under the credit facility is \$20,000,000 (2017 - \$20,000,000).
-Interest is calculated at the bank's prime rate plus 1.50% per annum and a standby fee is calculated on the undrawn portion of the facility at 0.625% per annum.
-As at December 31, 2018, \$10,000,000 (2017 - \$5,500,000) has been drawn down against the credit facility.
+The Trust has a revolving demand loan with a Canadian bank providing for borrowings up to \$50,000,000 (2017 - \$50,000,000) by way of direct advances.
+The amount available under the loan is further limited by a margin requirement.
+Interest is calculated at the bank's prime rate plus 1.5% per annum and a standby fee is calculated on the undrawn portion of the loan at 0.33% per annum.

 The credit facility has financial tests and other covenants with which the Trust must comply.
-The Trust shall not, without the prior written consent of the bank:

-- (a) permit its ratio of bank debt to tangible net worth is equal to or less than 0.35 to 1.0; or - (b) permit its tangible net worth at any time to be less than \$55,000,000; or - (c) permit its ratio of EBITDA to interest expense ratio is equal to or greater than 3.0 to 1.0.
+The Trust shall not, without the prior written consent of the bank: (a) permit its ratio of bank debt to tangible net worth at any time to exceed 0.2 to 1.00; or (b) permit its tangible net worth at any time to be less than \$350,000,000; (c) maintain a Bank Debt to EBITDA Ratio equal to or less than 2.5 to 1.0 calculated as at the end of each Financial Quarter for the same Financial Quarter then ended.
 These covenants place restrictions on, among other things, the ability of the Trust to incur additional indebtedness, and to sell or otherwise dispose of assets.

-During the years ended December 31, 2018 and 2017, the Trust was in compliance with all of the related covenants.
+During the year, the Trust was in compliance with all such covenants.

+Notes to Consolidated Financial Statements (Tabular amounts expressed in Canadian dollars, unless otherwise indicated)

+10. Bank indebtedness (continued):

-The credit facility is collateralized by a general security agreement creating a first priority security interest over all personal property of the Trust and a floating charge over all of the Trust's real property, and an assignment of the Trust's beneficial interest in all mortgages held.
+The credit facility is collateralized by a general security agreement representing a fixed and floating charge on all current and future mortgages receivables and all other accounts and assets of the Trust and an assignment of the Trust's beneficial interest in all mortgages held.